NIH-MIP/dwi_quality_project/README.md

 -- quality_model_adc_may1_selfattention_2classes_evaluate.py - pipeline used for training and evaluation of the ADD map arm of the model
 -- quality_model_hib_may1_selfattention_2classes_evaluate.py - pipeline used for training and evaluation of the high-b DW MRI arm of the model

+For maximal transparency, NOTHING has been changed in the training pipeline from the code used to train or evaluate the model.
+The entire training pipeline is included.

 # GETTING STARTED